lpaulette/cse15l-lab-reports/lab-report5-week9.md

 ![pic5](lab5-pic5.png)

-Then I used the -newer command with `file2` as d.txt.
-A text file I had not edited.
+Then I used the -newer command with `file2` as d.txt; a text file I had not edited.

 ```
 leezz@Lisa MINGW64 ~/OneDrive/Documents/UCSD/WI23/lab3 (main)